The Tempestry Project, 1923 - 2023

 42.3 °F - 46.2 °F = Pinks & Reds

-HSM’s Tempestry Project was designed and curated by Coco Moseley in collaboration with Ellery Foutch, Cindy Hill, Mike Roy, Vermont Studio School and our community of knitters.
+HSM’s Tempestry Project was curated by Coco Moseley in collaboration with Ellery Foutch, Cindy Hill, Mike Roy, Middlebury Studio School and our community of knitters.

 Sponsorship & Support